-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-We have analysed the performance of our disadvantaged pupils during the academic year 2021/22 using key stage 1 and 2 performance data, phonics check and our own, internal assessments.
+We have analysed the performance of our disadvantaged pupils during the academic year 2022/23 using key stage 1 and 2 performance data, phonics check and our own, internal assessments.

-The DfE has shared our 2022 performance data.
+The DfE has shared our 2023 performance data.
 This data has been a key tool in assisting our analysis of the impact of the COVID-19 pandemic on our pupils.
 We compared our disadvantaged and non-disadvantaged outcomes with national and regional data.

-Data from tests and assessments suggests that performance, progress and attainment of our disadvantaged pupils was below our expectations.
+Data from tests and assessments suggests that performance, progress and attainment of our disadvantaged pupils was broadly in line with our expectations.
 This was particularly the case in maths and those children identified as potential GDS.
-The primary reason for this continues to be the impact of COVID-19, although we also identified that some of our pupils found test conditions challenging.
+The primary reason for this continues to be the performance of children when under test conditions and the variance between worked produced on a day-to-day basis and test outcomes.